SyncholisticMG/gh/chapter4/agency.md

 and determination.
 We must continue the work of self-mastery without the neediness of instant gratification and external validation.

-Agencies can work in multiple time space equations.
+Agencies can work in multiple time-space equations.
 Agents inside the agency are certified to work in time and no time.
-Some agents work with other non-certified agents of other time space equations for the purpose of forcing a match no matter how minute it is.
+Some agents work with other non-certified agents of other time-space equations for the purpose of forcing a match no matter how minute it is.
 Agents and the agency are separate entities.
 Think of them as independent contractors who are contracted by an agency to do the work.
 Some agents are full time employees and some are outsourced contractors,